radekstepan/bank-to-ynab4/README.md

 2. **Configure Import Settings** ⚙️
    - Choose your bank type from the dropdown menu
-   - Select the date format used in your statement file
+   - Select the desired output date format for the YNAB4 CSV file

 3. **Preview Transactions** 👀
    - Review the transactions that will be imported